Lazy Nezumi Pro has its own scripting engine, which can allow users to write and run scripts that will be evaluated as you draw.

 A variable is considered an input variable if it used in an expression to produce a result, and an output variable if it is assigned a value.
 A variable can be both an input and an output variable.

-If your script contains input variables that are not also output variables (they are used in statements but no statements assign values to them), these are considered Script Parameters, and will show up in the UI under the mode list after successful compilation.
+If your script contains input variables that are not also output variables (they are used in statements but no statements assign values to them), these are considered Script Parameters, and will show up in the UI under the script list after successful compilation.
 This will allow users to set their values via the sliders or input boxes.

 Conditional assignments can be performed via the following syntax: